Longo-Lab/Longo-Lab.github.io/docs/tutorials/de_dashboard.md

 > Try it out
 >
 > Hover over the number of genes in the **Intersection** columns to see the specific genes that overlap with each term.

+### GSEA results

+The <span class="tab-name">GSEA</span> grouped tabs show the gene set enrichment analysis results for each TREAT-AD biodomain in both graphical and tabular format, separately for the following effects: genotype, drug, and genotype + drug effect.

+{: .info-title }
+> Try it out
+>
+> Toggle the **GSEA** tab to expand and collapse the grouped tabs.

+The <span class="tab-name">GSEA plot</span> tabs show the enrichment analysis results in a graphical format.
+Each point represents a GO term, and its normalized enrichment score (NES) is plotted along the x-axis.
+A positive enrichment score occurs when genes in the gene set are largely up-regulated, while a negative enrichment score occurs when the genes are largely down-regulated.
+The GO terms are grouped by TREAT-AD biodomain along the y-axis.

+{: .info-title }
+> Try it out
+>
+> Hover over each point in the plot to show the name of the GO term.

+The <span class="tab-name">GSEA table</span> tabs show the enrichment analysis results in a tabular format.
+Each row represents a term.
+The **Term size** column indicates how many genes are in each term, and the **Biodomain** column identifies which TREAT-AD biodomain the term belongs to.
+The corresponding adjusted p-value and normalized enrichment score (NES) are also shown.